Animal or Pet Death Casting

 If you know in advance your pet is reaching the end of their life, the most cost-effective option is to bring them to us to be cast in our warm and friendly home studio.
 We do ask that you only choose this option if your pet DOES NOT have a contagious disease, as we are unable to cast sick animals where there is a risk of passing on germs from pet to pet.

 If you've had to make the very difficult decision to put your pet to sleep, or if they are dying/have just died from natural causes, then as long as you let us know immediately, we will try to fit them in for a casting appointment.
-As before, the most cost-effective and practical option is usually for you to bring them (wrapped in a blanket or similar) to our studio in Maidstone to have them cast, in which case the prices are usually the same as for living pets.
+As before, the most cost-effective and practical option is usually for you to bring them (wrapped in a blanket or similar) to our studio in Maidstone to have them cast, in which case THE PRICES are usually the same as for living pets.
 However, for an additional call out charge to cover time, travel and other expenses and the cost of closing our workshop down for the day or half day (depending on your location), we are sometimes able to accommodate requests to cast them at your vets or pet crematorium if you are able to get permission from the managers.
 As this callout charge can add quite a bit to overall costs we offer very flexible payment terms if you need this kind of casting.
 As a general rule, local callout starts from £250 and goes up to £450 to London and the home counties.